 Our English lessons develop pupils’ spoken language, reading, writing and vocabulary.
 Literacy is taught in a cross-curricular way, linking up with other areas of the curriculum.
 We teach our pupils to speak clearly, to convey their ideas fluently and confidently and to ask questions.
 Their vocabulary is developed systematically.
 Our pupils are encouraged to read for pleasure and to read widely.

-We use the Oxford Reading Tree Scheme and a phonics programme.
+We use the Oxford Reading Tree Scheme and Letters and sounds as our phonics programme.
 Phonic awareness helps the development of reading by segmenting and blending sounds.
 The children will be heard reading individually and in groups.
 The guided reading sessions cover both fiction and non-fiction books.
 Guided reading also develops the children’s comprehension skills.
 A range of ICT programmes are used to enhance learning.
 Parents are given clear expectations about reading at home.